 We gathered our research reflecting this problem space:

-Autistic people have the same travel demands everyone has.
+Autistic people have the same travel demands as everyone has.

 There are limited resources for Autistic people in regards to public transportation.